Mangledwurzels FAQ

 do The Mangledwurzels come from?

-The Mangledwurzels are a band based in North East Somerset.
-Hedge was born and bred in Shepton Mallet, Seth was born in Farrington Gurney and now lives in Midsomer Norton, and Jethro Too! our newest member, was born in Nunney.
+The Mangledwurzels are all Somerset born and bred.
+The band is based in North East Somerset; Hedge hails from Shepton Mallet, Seth from Farrington Gurney and now resides in Midsomer Norton, and Jethro Too! was born in Nunney and lives in Frome.

 - Can